How can I find out if there’s space available for new members?

 Yes, members may reserve the gazebo for a party at no cost.
 All reservations will be limited to 3 hours of use.
-Reservations are on a first-come, first-served basis, and must be done via our online reservation system.
+Reservations can be made through your account online.
 Guest passes or Party passes must be purchased in advance for any non-members attending the party.
 The party and its sponsor(s) and guests cannot disrupt normal pool activities.
-Please contact FSP_ReserveGazebo@fairfaxpool.com for after-hours party information.
+Please contact FSP_Membership@fairfaxpool.com for after-hours party information.
 Gazebo reservations are not managed by the Social Committee.

 Can I bring a flotation device to use in the pool?